sujithkanna/SmileyRating/README.md

 SmileRating smileRating = (SmileRating) findViewById(R.id.smile_rating);
 ```
 ### Set this SmileySelectionListener to get notified when user selects a smiley
+*By default the selected smiley will be NONE*
 ```java
 smileRating.setOnSmileySelectionListener(new SmileRating.OnSmileySelectionListener() {
             @Override